gedanziger/intro-blockchain-development/class-5.md

 ### What tools do people use to write smart contracts?

-Most development of smart contracts across blockchains at the time of this course is in solidity.
-This is largely because Ethereum is the first smart contract system and had a lot of community support.
-There simply isn't the breadth of developer tools, learning resources and everything that goes along with development on its competitors.
+Most development of smart contracts across blockchains at the time of this course is in written in Solidity. {This}{Is this referring to the speed/stability of development?} is largely because Ethereum is the first smart contract system and had a lot of community support.
+There simply isn't the breadth of developer tools, learning resources and everything that goes along with development on its competitors. {Why are we talking about lack of resources for competitors when the discussion was related to stability of blockchain development?} {Needs more sentences about Solidity. https://blockgeeks.com/guides/solidity/}

-Generally, a user will start out testing on a local node, move to a testnet to view the contract in an environment with multiple users, and finally, once very confident in the contracts, deploy them to a mainnet.
+{Please add sentences about the tools that came about before getting into technical detail here.} Generally, a user will start out testing on a local node, move to a testnet to view the contract in an environment with multiple users, and finally, {once very confident in the contracts}{Please define "confidence" if it hasn't been defined yet.}, deploy them to a mainnet.
 To do this, we will use some basic tools called Geth, Truffle and Remix

 ### Development Environment

-Geth, which we saw before, is just a node of the ethereum blockchain we can run locally.
+Geth (from [Class 4]{Link to class 4 md here}), is just a node of the Ethereum blockchain we can run locally.
 It has a particular service that we will talk to for handling each of the specific functions, referred to as web3.
-This is a play on expanding web 2.0, a receent upate to standard internet technologies.
+This is a play on expanding web 2.0, a recent update to {standard Internet technologies}{I don't know what 'standard internet tech' refers to.}. {This entire sentence might not be necessary.
+It might be better to just explain what web3 is instead of discussing its history.}

 [Remix](https://remix.ethereum.org) is a popular web-based IDE for solidity and smart contracts.
 While working on new code, you can configure your project through there, handle deployment to a local node, testnet and more.